dell-asm/dell-dell_powerconnect/docs/vlan_create_remove.md

 # Summary of parameters.
 # -------------------------------------------------------------------------

-	name: ID of the VLAN.
+	name: (Required)ID of the VLAN.

-    ensure: (Required)
-    This parameter is required to call either create or remove method.
+    ensure: (Required) This parameter is required to call either create or remove method.
     		Possible values: present/absent
     		If its value is set to present, create method will be invoked.
     		If its value is set to absent, remove method will be invoked.

     vlan_name: Description of the VLAN